1. Help Center

 Creating Calculated Data Values Using Variables

 A calculated (also called parent or aggregated) measure uses a mathematical equation to produce its data.
-The data that goes into the equation is taken from two or more child (disaggregated) measures.
+The data that goes into the equation is taken from one or more child (disaggregated) measures.

 Note: A calculated measure can take data from only variables, only measures, or a combination of measures and variables.